echogarden-project/echogarden/README.md

 ```
 Then, if an updated version is available, use the command line `ncu` provides to make the update.

+## NPM v12+ and `postinstall` scripts

+For npm `v12` or later, you may need to add `--allow-scripts=onnxruntime-node,wtf_wikipedia` to the install and update commands since [npm v12+ now disables `postinstall` scripts by default](https://thehackernews.com/2026/07/npm-12-disables-install-scripts-by.html).

+The `postinstall` script used by `onnxruntime-node` in particular, is used to download crucial binaries on some platforms.
+Otherwise it may fail.

 ## Using the command-line interface

 A small sample of command lines: